-On this page you will find more information about the interconnectors we have in operation and our new upcoming interconnector projects.
+On this page you will find more information about current and future interconnectors.

 Interconnectors are the perfect tool to deliver a cleaner, more secure and more affordable energy system.